SwiftDevJournal/SwiftUIMarkdownEditor/README.md

 # SwiftUIMarkdownEditor

 A Markdown editor with live preview written with SwiftUI that runs on both iOS and Mac.
-This project demonstrates the following aspects of SwiftUI development:
+This project accompanies the article [Make a Markdown Editor in SwiftUI](https://www.swiftdevjournal.com/make-a-markdown-editor-in-swiftui/) and demonstrates the following aspects of SwiftUI development:

 * Creating a document-based SwiftUI project
 * Creating a SwiftUI project that runs on both iOS and Mac